gmu-swe/phosphor/README.md

 Then, to instrument the JRE we'll run:
 `java -jar phosphor.jar /Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home/jre jre-inst`

 The instrumenter takes two primary arguments: first a path containing the classes to instrument, and then a destination for the instrumented classes.
-Optionally, you can specify additional classpath dependencies referenced from your code (may or may not be necessary, and explained in further below).

 After you do this, make sure to chmod +x the binaries in the new folder, e.g. `chmod +x jre-inst/bin/*`